Financial Planning

 Use this page to clarify the decision, then decide what deserves a deeper conversation

 A planning page should narrow the problem.
-It should not replace a real discussion about timing, household context, tax exposure, or execution risk.
+It should not replace a real discussion about timing, household context, financial exposure, or execution risk.
 Use these three questions as the handoff between reading and action.

 Planning 02